AlexeiBlue/TPSlackIntegrator/README.md

 # TP Slack Integrator
 An integrator between Target Process and Slack that controls the flow of messages to reduce noise.
 Uses a simple cache by using the text that is sent to slack as the key so that repeat messages aren't constantly sent.

 The following project is a simple spring boot application that starts up on port 9100.
-This can be reconfigured in the application.prooperties file.
+This can be reconfigured in the application.properties file.

 Please see the following wiki for setup: